 Assessing the Arts and Humanities

 Quantitatively assessing the learning objectives of the arts and humanities disciplines often proves to be a challenging task for undergraduate programs.
-ExamSoft’s rubrics tool gives art, music, and physical education educators a tool to tackle formative assessment types through “tagging” rubric dimensions to psychomotor, affective, and cognitive learning outcomes.
+ExamSoft’s rubrics tool gives art, music, and physical education educators a tool to tackle performance assessment types through “tagging” rubric dimensions to psychomotor, affective, and cognitive learning outcomes.
 This enables arts and humanities educators to quickly identify gaps in teaching and curriculum so they can make the necessary course corrections without sacrificing the assessment type that works best for their teaching and learning needs.

 Get the process started and schedule a demo with us today.